danielwernerio/tinyo/README.md

 ### Financial Sponsors

-We are very grateful for every GitHub Sponsor, but ⭐️ helps a lot, too!
+We are very grateful for every GitHub/..
+Sponsor:

 - [GitHub username]